ktrzeciaknubisa/test/test.md

 ### Updating JXcore binaries

 Below are the steps to be taken if you want to update JXcore binaries in your Cordova JXcore application.
-They all should be called prior to `` command.
+They all should be called prior to `cordova plugin add` command.

 1. [Compile as a Static Library](https://github.com/jxcore/jxcore/blob/master/doc/Android_Compile.md#compile-as-a-static-library)
 2. Refresh `jxcore-cordova/io.jxcore.node/src/android/jxcore-binaries` folder contents: